The Story Behind The Photo.

 Febuary 2018.
 Having travelled to Iceland with the hope of seeing the northern lights and ultimately being dissapointed, I ended up in a hostel in a lovely town called Vik.

-After quite a while I realised that I must have follwed the wrong path, as the sun was rising I could see a lone building in the distance that must lead to somewhere, I carried on into the strong winds with the soft volcanic road beneath my walking boots.
-Getting closer to the building I realised the road lead to the edge of a cliff, thinking I had wasteda morning walking to nowhere, I decided to go to the cliff edge to get my bearings and work out how to get down to the beach.
+After quite a while I realised that I must have followed the wrong path, as the sun was rising I could see a solitary building in the distance, I carried on into the strong winds with the soft volcanic road beneath my walking boots.
+Getting closer to the building I realised the road lead to the edge of a cliff, thinking I had wasted a morning walking to nowhere, I decided to go to the cliff edge to get my bearings and work out how to get down to the beach.

 After assembling my camera and tripod, I lay them down near the cliff edge and carefully lowered myself onto the ledge below, setting up the camera between my legs and trying to protect it from the wind, I hit the shutter button and waited for the image to appear on the screen.

 The result was exactly what I had envisioned in my mind.

 Without doubt my favourite image I have taken in Iceland and my favourite landscape image up to now.

 No comments posted.